Philosophy

 Make Today The Day!

 Our dogs are valued members of our family.
 We want what is best for them.
-It brings me so much joy to help people bring the best out of their dogs.
+It is so rewarding to help people bring the best out of their dogs.
 I believe in providing people with effective training in reasonable time frames.
-Most goals are very attainable, and you’re improving both your life and your dog’s by making it happen.
-I’m happy to assist with puppy raising, manners, basic obedience, rehabbing reactivity, or eliminating problem behaviors.
-Contact me, call or e-mail for a free consultation with no pressure or obligation.
+Most people’s goals are very attainable, and you’re improving both your life and your dog’s by making it happen!
+We’re happy to assist with puppy raising, manners, off-leash obedience, rehabbing reactivity, or eliminating problem behaviors.
+Contact me via email or text to set up a free phone consultation with no pressure or obligation.